How to Apply Custom Logic to Unmerged Regions

 This method involves finding all unmerged regions in the document.
 This is accomplished using the MailMerge.GetFieldNames method.
 This method returns all merge fields in the document, including the region start and end markers (represented by merge fields with the prefix TableStart or TableEnd).

 When a TableStart merge field is encountered this is added as a new DataTable to the DataSet.
-Since a region may appear more than once (for example because it is a nested region where the parent region has been merged with many records), the table is only created and added if it does not already exist in the DataSet.
+Since a region may appear more than once (for example because it is a nested region where the parent region has been merged with multiple records), the table is only created and added if it does not already exist in the DataSet.

 When an appropriate region start has been found and added to the database, the next field (which corresponds to the first field in the region) is added to the DataTable.
 Only the first field is required to be added for each field in the region to be merged and passed to the handler.